chirrag03/DS-Algo/Segment Tree/Range Min Query.md

 ## Range Min Query

-Given n non-negative integers representing the histogram's bar height where the width of each bar is 1, find the area of largest rectangle in the histogram.
+Given an integer array arr, find the min of the elements between indices i and j (i ≤ j), inclusive.

 ### Solutioning: